-As this strategy is linked to the overall college Strategic Plan it should be read in conjunction with this.
-The strategy should also be read in conjunction with the college Equality and Diversity Policy as the Equality and Diversity Policy is based on legislative compliance and best practice and has clear links to the Single Equality Statement.
-Finally the commitments and the detail within this plan have been translated into clearly defined actions as included in the Single Equality Strategy Action Plan (Appendix 1).
+As this Scheme is linked to the overall College Strategic Plan, it should be read in conjunction with this.
+The Scheme should also be read in conjunction with the College Equality and Diversity Policy as the Equality and Diversity Policy is based on legislative compliance and best practice and has clear links to the Single Equality Statement.
+Finally, the commitments and the detail within this plan have been translated into clearly defined actions as included in the Single Equality Strategy Action Plan (Appendix 1).

 This Single Equality Strategy (SES) brings together our commitments to equality, diversity and inclusiveness, and our equality ambitions and plans across the organisation.
-It embraces all members of our college community and its objectives demonstrate our wholehearted commitment to continued action in tackling inequality and promoting diversity and inclusiveness.
-The strategy and action plan will build on our previous equality work.
+It embraces all members of our College community and its objectives demonstrate our wholehearted commitment to continued action in tackling inequality and promoting diversity and inclusiveness.
+The Scheme and action plan will build on our previous equality work.
 We will continue with our efforts to break down barriers and challenge unfairness, and ensure opportunities and experiences which help people and communities reach their full potential.

-The strategy also sets out our intentions to
+The Scheme also sets out our intentions to:

-- Make equality a reality for people accessing our services, seeking job opportunities and who are currently employed with the college. - Fulfil our legal responsibilities. - Inform people of our responsibilities and how we will fulfil them. - Show how our strategy links to our broader equalities objectives and priorities. - Provide information about our consultation and engagement, monitoring and training arrangements.
+- Make equality a reality for people accessing our services, seeking job opportunities and who are currently employed with the College; - Fulfil our legal responsibilities; - Inform people of our responsibilities and how we will fulfil them; - Show how our Scheme links to our broader equalities objectives and priorities; and - Provide information about our consultation and engagement, monitoring and training arrangements.

-Appendix 1 outlines the college's Equality objectives and the expected outcomes.
-These will be monitored through the Equality, Diversity and Inclusion (EDI) Strategic Group and progress made will be reported on our Equality, Diversity and Inclusion (EDI) annual report
+Appendix 1 outlines the College's equality objectives and the expected outcomes.
+These will be monitored through the Equality, Diversity and Inclusion (EDI) Strategic Group and progress made will be reported on our EDI annual report.